Phone Number Tracing: An Introduction

 - Call directly 1-888-Call-FCC (1-888-225-5322).

 If you would like more information on a number, we offer the option to purchase credits in order to dig deeper into our paid data sources.
 This is risk-free!
-CallerSmart does not charge a credit if we can't find more information.
+CallerSmart does not charge a credit if we can't find more information such as the phone number location.

 Once a name is associated with a number we also offer our users the option to purchase a background check.
 Running a background check is more costly than tracing a phone number.
 You can find more information on background checks in our guide to background checks.

 Tracing a phone number is simple using CallerSmart!
-You can either download our reverse phone lookup app for iPhone, or visit our website to trace a number.
+You can either download our reverse lookup app for iPhone, or if you use an Android or other mobile device, visit our website to trace a number.
 Once you have the phone number you want to search you can copy and paste it, or type it, into our iPhone app or our website's search bar.
-We will display all of the free results that we have for that number.
+We will display the free reverse lookup results that we have for that number.

 Blocking unwanted calls from phone numbers on your iPhone can be done in three easy steps.
 In our iPhone app we offer a handy guide to show how you can block numbers.
 You can access this guide by tapping the drop down menu in the left corner of the home screen.
 We also have a guide on how to block unwanted calls on your iPhone available on our website.

 No. You must already have the phone number you want to look up.
-You can't trace a phone number with the name of the person or business you are looking for.
+You can't trace a phone number using only the name of the person or business.

 In CallerSmart's community phone book you can only trace phone numbers.
 This means you can only look up a phone number in our phone book, and you can't search a name.
 However, in our iPhone app we do offer users the ability to search for a phone number by a person's name or email.
-You can find this feature under the drop down menu in the top left corner of the home screen.
+For example, if you have the person's full name or email address, such as gmail, You can find this feature under the drop down menu in the top left corner of the home screen.

 Possibly.
 With phone number tracing a person is only able to search for more information if they have a phone number, this usually means they have a missed call from you.
 If someone has a missed call from you it could be because you called them, or someone may be using your phone number with caller ID spoofing.